 Number the Stars is a phenomenal story of courage.
 This makes it a great book for students to use as a writing prompt.

-In Number the Stars, Annemarie is going alone on a dangerous mission through the woods to take an important package to her uncle.
+The danger doesn’t end there.
+Annemarie must go alone on a mission through the woods to take an important package to her uncle.
 The mission reminds Annemarie of the fairy tale Little Red Riding Hood.
-Annemarie tells herself Riding Hood’s story as she travels through the woods where German soldiers lurk as a way to remain calm.
+Annemarie tells herself Riding Hood’s story as she travels through the woods.
 Author Lois Lowry does a beautiful job interweaving Annemarie’s and Riding Hood’s stories together.

 This link will take you to both activities.